pivot-access-ltd/bma-offline-docs/src/about-networking.md

 In the OSI model, we start just above the raw physics, with what we'd call the physical layer, also known as Layer 1.
 The choice of "1" makes sense, because this is the lowest level we consider.

 Layers are normally added on top of each other.
 For example, if you put six coats of varnish on a piece of furniture, you're going to have six layers.
-The first layer you put on wouldn't sensibly be called "layer 6".
-Neither does the layering model work that way in networks.
+The first layer you put on wouldn't sensibly be called "layer 6"; neither does the network layering model work that way.

 Here's a quick rundown of what each layer does.
-Most likely, we won't get into details about all the layers.
-The higher you go, the more widely they vary with the user application, so it really doesn't help us understand MAAS networking better.
+Most likely, we won't get into details about all the layers, because the higher you go, the more widely they vary with the user application.
+Higher layers don't really help us understand MAAS networking better.

 <a href="#heading--the-physical-layer"><h4 id="heading--the-physical-layer">The physical layer</h4></a>